kisssdev/aurelia-kis-oidc/README.md

 - When an API call is made and the access token has expired, an 401 http code is received.

-- The plugin will try to connect the user silently.
-As long as the user as a valid browser session to the OpenID provider, a new access token is retrieved and the API call is transparently successful.
+- The plugin tries to connect the user silently.
+As long as the user as a valid browser session to the OpenID provider, a new access token is retrieved and the API is called transparently.

-- If the silent login is not possible the user will be prompted to reconnect to the OpenID provider.
+- If the silent login is not possible the user is prompted to reconnect to the OpenID provider.

 - After the successful login, the user is redirected to his original page.